gamemann/web-desktop-app-launcher/README.md

 | `-h --help` | N/A | Prints the help menu. |

 ## Configuration
-Both the desktop and web applications parse a single JSON config file (default path is `/etc/wdal/conf.json`).
+Both the desktop and web applications parse a single JSON config file (the default path is `/etc/wdal/conf.json`).
 In both applications, you can also change the config path via the `-c` and `--cfgpath` command-line flags (e.g. `-c ./conf.json`).

 | Key | Type | Default | Description |
 | --- | ---- | ------- | ----------- |